About Us

 Frequently Asked Questions (FAQ's)

-What is the Student Multicultural Center?
+What is the E. Timothy Moore Student Multicultural Center?

-Why should I engage with the SMC?
+Why should I engage with the Moore Center

-The SMC sponsors events that engage students in opportunities to share their own experiences and learn about others' experiences.
+The Moore Center sponsors events that engage students in opportunities to share their own experiences and learn about others' experiences.
 We believe in supporting our students during their entire journey of college.
 This starts being there when they enter into college, walking with them throughout their journey until, and celebrating them as they walk across the stage at graduation.
 We host a cultural orientation program, diversity training and education workshops, guest speakers, student initiatives for male and female identifying students of color and a cultural pre-commencement ceremony for undergraduate and graduate students called Karamu Ya Wahitimu/Celebracion de Los Graduados.

 Multicultural, that’s for international students, right?

-Actually, the programs and services offered by the SMC are mostly designed to focus on the experiences of domestic students but we do work with our campus partners to support our international students.
+Actually, the programs and services offered by the Moore Center are mostly designed to focus on the experiences of domestic students but we do work with our campus partners to support our international students.
 KSU has two offices dedicated to serving the unique needs of our international students.
 International Student Affairs Office is located on the 2nd floor of the Kent Student Center.

 And the International Students and Scholars Services is located in Van Campen hall.